 Instead, Obama seemed to go out of his way to leave himself rhetorical wiggle room for embracing cuts later.
 Obama refuses to cut popular programs to pay for tax cuts for the rich, but he doesn’t flat out refuse to cut these programs.
 Obama won’t ask seniors to “pay thousands of dollars more” for Medicare but that doesn’t mean he wouldn’t ask them to pay less than that.
 Obama won’t turn Social Security over to Wall Street but he clearly didn’t promise to not cut benefits.

 Obama had the option between making bold promises that could help his re-election or using weak phrases that would make it easier for him to push for cuts to entitlements in his second term.
-Obama choose the latter.
+Obama chose the later.

 Obama really wants a grand bargain and if he is re-elected that is what he is going to work for.